greenm01/ec4x/docs/ec4x_specs.md

 Upstart Houses battle over a small region of space to dominate usurpers and seize the imperial throne.
 Your role is to serve as House Duke and lead your people to greatness.

 The game begins at the dawn of the third imperium in the year 2001.
 Each turn comprises one month of a thirteen month [Terran Computational Calendar](<https://www.terrancalendar.com/> "Terran Computational Calendar").

-Turns cycle every 24-hours in real life (IRL) time.
+Turns cycle as soon as all players have completed their turns, or generally a maximum of one day In Real Life (IRL) time.
+EC4X is intentionally slow burn.

 EC4X is intended to facilitate remote play between friends over email or local tabletop play.
 Future releases will be server/client based and written in Rust.
 EC4X is a flexible framework; adapt it to your own requirements.